 The public healthcare system in Spain is generally considered to be of a high standard.
-Spanish hospitals are modern and well-equipped, and staff are knowledgeable and well-trained.
+Spanish hospitals are modern and well equipped, and staff are knowledgeable and highly trained.
 Most hospitals in Spain also have accident and emergency departments.
-Expats should keep in mind that most medical staff are not fluent in English, but a voluntary translation service is sometimes available.
+While there are many English-speaking doctors in Spain, this is not a given at every hospital, in which case a voluntary translation service is sometimes available.

 The National Health Service of Spain has a wide network of hospitals and health centres located throughout the country.
-These health centres provide primary healthcare services that include family and GP services, nursing and paediatrics, social workers and physiotherapists.
-Additionally, if circumstances require, it is often possible for the medical professionals to go to the patient’s residence.
+These health centres provide primary healthcare that includes GP services, nursing and paediatrics, social workers and physiotherapists.

-Spain has some bilateral agreements with countries such as Peru, Paraguay, Ecuador, Chile, Brazil and Andorra, and these citizens can also avail of government hospitalisation and medical care in cases of medical emergencies or accidents.
-In order to make use of these services expats will need to carry the health certificate from their country of origin or pay upfront and claim a refund once they have returned home.
+Spain has some bilateral agreements with countries such as Peru, Paraguay, Ecuador, Chile, Brazil and Andorra, and citizens from these countries can also benefit from government hospitals and medical care in cases of medical emergencies or accidents.
+In order to make use of these services, expats will need to carry a health certificate from their country of origin or pay for the services upfront and claim a refund once they have returned home.